gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

 Sections \@ref(section2-8) and \@ref(section2-9).
 This provides a 95%
 bootstrap confidence interval from 0.433 to 0.62, which almost exactly matches the parametric $t$-based confidence interval.
-The bootstrap distributions are very symmetric (Figure \@ref(fig:Figure7-9)).
+The bootstrap distributions are very symmetric (Figure \@ref(fig:Figure7-10)).
 The interpretation is
 the same and this result reinforces the other assessments that the parametric approach is not unreasonable except possibly for the independence assumption.
-These randomization approaches provide no robustness against violations of the independence assumption.
+These randomization approaches provide no robustness against violations of the independence assumption. \index{independence assumption!SLR}

-(ref:fig7-9) Bootstrap distribution of the slope coefficient in the Bozeman temperature linear regression model with bold vertical lines delineating 95% confidence interval and observed slope of 0.52.
+(ref:fig7-10) Bootstrap distribution of the slope coefficient in the Bozeman temperature linear regression model with bold vertical lines delineating 95% confidence interval and observed slope of 0.52.